Gyres, and other driftings

 01/18/2021 – 01/31/2021

-For a period of two weeks starting on January 18, the Foreman Art Gallery is pleased to present Strophe, A Turning, a two-channel video installation by Ellie Ga, which is the culmination of over three years of research.
+For a period of two weeks, the Foreman Art Gallery presented Strophe, A Turning, a two-channel video installation by Ellie Ga, which is the culmination of over three years of research.
 As with much of Ga’s work over the past decade, drift is a central focus and unifying theme.

 Ga opens the piece with a quote from the Russian poet Osip Mandelstam, who compared launching messages in bottles to the act of writing poems to an unknown reader.
 The piece then explores the obsession of launching and collecting messages in bottles, including the pilgrimage to the patron saint of messages on the Greek island of Symi.
 The video installation is structured in separate strophes or verses, each one connected to the next by a shared geography or narrative.
 As each strophe closes, the screen darkens and a new verse opens on the opposing screen, requiring the viewer to turn and follow the reversals and shifts which have altered the course of the piece.
 Each turn launches a new facet of the narrative: an imperative change of direction in the story and perspective.
 On the screen, images are often truncated or blacked out: evidence of the artist’s decision to show or omit material.
 For Ga there is a deliberate commitment to the act of seeing, or showing, which weighed heavily on her during the making of this piece.